-“The EU project of imagine1day changed the fact that my parents used to hide me from people being ashamed of my disability,” says Biritu Mengistu 13 years old Accelerated Learned Program (ALP) student, at Mambuk IDP site of Mandura district, Benishangul Gumuz.
+“The EU project of imagine1day changed the fact that my parents used to hide me from people being ashamed of my disability,” says Biritu Mengistu 13 years old Accelerated Learned Program (ALP) student, at Mambuk IDP site of Dangur district, Benishangul Gumuz.

 Biritu has a disability at birth in both her legs and hands.
 Her journey was tough as she is the only child with disability out of her two sisters and four brothers.
 Displacement even worsens her situation as she has difficulty moving to access protection and assistance.